Director, Religious and Catholic Ethics and Campus Ethics Programs

-David DeCosse is Director of Campus Ethics Programs at the Markkula Center for Applied Ethics and Adjunct Associate Professor of Religious Studies at Santa Clara University.
+David DeCosse is Director of Religious and Catholic Ethics and Campus Ethics Programs at the Markkula Center for Applied Ethics and Adjunct Associate Professor of Religious Studies at Santa Clara University.
 He has been at the Ethics Center since 2002.

 As Director of Campus Ethics Programs, he has worked to put on a wide variety of public events on campus; worked extensively with undergraduate student fellows on projects in applied ethics; managed the Ethics Center's research grant program; and worked more broadly on campus on topics ranging from academic integrity to ethics in student government to the hookup culture to engineering ethics to environmental ethics and more.
 Recently, he organized a major conference at Santa Clara University on Laudato Si, the encyclical on the environment by Pope Francis.